Override-6/Linkit/Client/README.md

-# linkit - Relay Point
+# linkit - The Client